Mo-Farhat/meetings-tracker-aggroso/README.md

-# MeetTrack — Meeting Action Items Tracker
+# Meeting Action Items Tracker

 A lightweight web application that converts meeting transcripts into structured action items using AI.
 Built as an interview assessment demonstrating full-stack engineering skills.